Mahler measures as linear combinations of $L$-values of multiple modular forms: Introduction

 \section{Introduction}

 For any Laurent polynomial $P\in \mathbb{C}[X_1^{\pm 1},\ldots,X_n^{\pm 1}]$, the Mahler measure of $P$ is defined by

 (In some parts of the literature, $m(P)$ is called \textit{the logarithmic Mahler measure of} $P$, but throughout this paper we shall omit the term \textit{logarithmic}.)
-In general, it is not easy to evaluate Mahler measures of any randomly chosen polynomials if they have more than one variable.
-Therefore, it is usually difficult to derive explicit formulas of Mahler measures, and it is still unclear what are the precise ways that Mahler measures are related to the polynomials.
-On the other hand, in some special cases Mahler measures turn out to be related to special values of $L$-functions attached to the projective varieties arising from the zero loci of the corresponding polynomials.
-It was Deninger \cite{Deninger} who first discovered this phenomenon using the Bloch-Beilinson conjectures.
+In the univariate case, the Mahler measure can be calculated quite easily with the help of Jensen's formula.
+However, there seems not to be a general formula for Mahler measures of randomly chosen multivariate polynomials, and it is still unclear what are the precise ways that Mahler measures are related to the polynomials.
+It was Deninger \cite{Deninger} who first used the Bloch-Beilinson conjectures to predict that Mahler measures of certain polynomials are related to special values of $L$-functions.
 In particular, he conjectured that the following formula holds: where $E$ is the elliptic curve of conductor $15$ defined by the projective closure of the zero locus of $x+x^{-1}+y+y^{-1}+1$.
 This formula had been conjectural for years before being proved by Rogers and Zudilin \cite{RZ}.

-To consider more general situations, we let where $k\in\mathbb{C}.$ It was verified numerically by Boyd \cite{Boyd} that, for many integral values of $k\neq 0,4$, if $E_k$ is the elliptic curve over $\mathbb{Q}$ determined by the zero locus of $P_k$, then
+To consider more general situations, we let where $k\in\mathbb{C}.$ It was verified numerically by Boyd \cite{Boyd} that, for many integral values of $k\neq 0,\pm 4$, if $E_k$ is the elliptic curve over $\mathbb{Q}$ determined by the zero locus of $P_k$, then

 where $c_k$ is a rational number of small height.
 (Here and throughout $\stackrel{?}=$ means that they are equal to at least 25 decimal places.)
 Note that by the modularity theorem the relation \eqref{E:ck} is equivalent to